pr3sh/podman/notes/podman_commands.md

 $ sudo podman tag mysql-custom devops/mysql:snapshot

 #remove tag from the image
-$ sudo podman rmi devops/mysql:snapshot   									#remove tag from image
+$ sudo podman rmi devops/mysql:snapshot

 #Push image to registry
-$ sudo podman push [OPTIONS] IMAGE [DESTINATION] 							#if we don't specify destination,podman will use one of the default registries.
+#if we don't specify destination,podman will use one of the default registries.
-$ sudo podman
+$ sudo podman push [OPTIONS] IMAGE [DESTINATION]

 ```